ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

       The set of possible outputs for a function.

    range query
-      Records are returned if their relevant key value falls within a specified range.
+      Records are returned if their relevant key value falls with a specified range.

    read/write head